 How do we ensure Children’s Personal Development and Well-Being at Fullwood?

 This is taught, at Fullwood, in the following ways

 - PSHE curriculum – The PSHE curriculum includes specific lessons on Personal, Social, Health, Economic and Citizenship education.
-Please see the curriculum maps for specific lesson objectives for each year group.
+Please see the curriculum maps (on curriculum page) for specific lesson objectives for each year group.
 Some lessons are supported and followed up with a whole school or Key Stage assembly.
 As part of the PSHE curriculum, children are taught Relationships and Health Education (RHE).
 The Relationships and Health Education policy and curriculum map has just undergone parent and other stakeholder consultation and has been ratified by the governing body for implementation in September 2021.
 Please click on the links below for either the policy or map.

 2. Circle time – These are weekly sessions held in class to discuss current ongoing issues in the class, school, local, national or global communities and reflect on emotions and worries that result.
 Click here to read more about circle time and its importance.